KnisterPeter/vscode-github/README.md

 * Checkout one of the open pull requests
 * Browse one of the open pull requests in your default browser
 * Display pull request and current status (e.g. mergeable, travis build done, ...) in the StatusBar
-* Create a new pull request based on the current branch and the last commit
-  The current branch will be requested to merge into master and the pull request title is the commit message summary.
+* Create a new pull request based on the current branch and the last commit The current branch will be requested to merge into master and the pull request title is the commit message summary, or a custom message if configured that way.
-* Merge current pull rqeuest with either of 'merge', 'squash' or 'rebase' method.
+* Merge current pull request with either of 'merge', 'squash' or 'rebase' method.
 * Configure default branch, merge method and refresh interval.

 ![Create pull request](images/create-pull-request.png)